glowkeeper/P3D/docs/labs/week1Session1.md

 ### 3D Graphics

 Please read [3D Graphics](../graphicsBackground.md), which introduces some core graphics concepts that will help you throughout the rest of the module.

+**The assignment will almost certainly ask you to demonstrate an understanding of some of the material introduced in [3D Graphics](../graphicsBackground.md).**